colleenjg/OpenScope_CA_Analysis/README.md

 Alternatively, if you prefer to use a different environment manager, install required packages specified in `requirements.txt`.

+Another option is to simply install the analysis code from the `minimal` branch using `pip install git+https://github.com/colleenjg/openscope_ca_analysis.git@minimal` and import it using `import credassign`.

 This code is written in `Python 3`, and has been tested with `Python 3.8`.

 ## 3. Use